-Energy stocks have struggled mightily so far in 2012, as soft demand for petroleum products and progress towards alternative sources of energy have weighed on this sector.
-Despite the recent challenges, allocations to energy stocks remain a key component of many investing strategies, and this sector is well represented in the portfolios of both buy-and-hold investors and more active tactical traders [see Energy Bull ETFdb Portfolio].
+Allocations to energy stocks are a key component of many investing strategies, and this sector is well represented in the portfolios of both buy-and-hold investors and more active tactical traders.

 For those seeking to overweight energy stocks, there are a number of ETFs that offer exposure to this sector.
-The Energy Equities ETFdb Category consists of nearly 30 exchange-traded products, including domestic and international funds, as well as products targeting narrow segments of this market such as exploration and production, natural gas, and coal [see a list of all ETFdb Categories].
+The Energy Equities ETF Database Category consists of nearly 30 exchange-traded products, including domestic and international funds, as well as products targeting narrow segments of this market such as exploration and production, natural gas, and coal.

 Cheapest Energy Equity ETFs

-There is a wide range of expenses in this ETFdb Category; some funds charge as little as 18 basis points while others have expense ratios over 0.80% annually.
+There is a wide range of expenses in this ETF Database Category; some funds charge as little as 18 basis points while others have expense ratios over 0.80% annually.

 Most Heavily Traded Energy Equity ETF

-On an average day, the ETFs in the Energy Equity ETFdb Category trade more than 27 million shares.
-The most heavily traded ETF in this category is the Energy Select Sector SPDR (XLE ), which has an average daily volume of about 15 million shares.
+On an average day, the ETFs in the Energy Equity ETF Database Category trade tens of millions shares.
+The most heavily traded ETF in this category (4/14/2015) is the Energy Select Sector SPDR (XLE ), which has an average daily volume of more than 22 million shares.

 Best Performing Energy Equity ETFs

-The performance of energy equity ETFs is all over the board, especially during the last year.
-As of June 4, 2012, the best performing Energy Equity ETFs are as follows:
+The performance of energy equity ETFs is all over the board, especially given the volatile nature of the industry.
+As of April 14, 2015, the best performing Energy Equity ETFs are as follows:

 Most Balanced Energy Equity ETFs